Happy New Year to you and your family!

 - Areas I Want to Grow in (which influences the books I will read…)

 To understand what I mean by ‘Systems & Habits,’ read this short post by my favorite blogger, James Clear.

-Once I have written in my journal on these topics, I do my best to get specific and measureable by adding a “how” and “when” under each “what” (where possible).
+Once I have written in my journal on these topics, I do my best to get specific and measurable by adding a “how” and “when” under each “what” (where possible).
 This is an important first step in turning the vision for my upcoming year into a reality.

 To ensure your ambitions for the year don’t turn into New Year’s resolutions that die within weeks, I recommend reading other posts by James Clear.
-While I haven’t met or corresponded with James, I highly respect his work.

-If you want to make this process a part of your year-end wrap up and kick off to a new year, here’s how to do it:
+If you want to make this process a part of your year-end wrap up and kick-off to a new year, here’s how to do it:

 2. Share your review and plans with a family member or friend.

 3. Start the habit of writing in your journal each night or every few days.